MikeShepard/SQLPSX/readme.txt

         Set-AgentJobHistoryFilter
             Sets filtering option used in Get-AgentJobHistory function Get-AgentJobHistory
-            Returns an DataTable of job history, filtering can be applied by using the Set-AgentJobHistoryFilter function LibraryRmo.ps1 functions
+            Returns an array of System.Data.DataRow of job history, filtering can be applied by using the Set-AgentJobHistoryFilter function
+    LibraryRmo.ps1 functions
         Get-SqlConnection
             Returns a ServerConnection object